Berikai/bitwig-theme-editor/README.md

 Or, you can manually create the theme file after patching Bitwig Studio:

 1. Run Bitwig Studio
-2. A file named `default.bte` will be created in the directory of Bitwig Studio executable
+2. A file named `default.bte` will be created in the directory of `bitwig.jar`
 3. Create a file named `theme.bte` in the same directory
 4. Add the lines of the color values you want to change, modify, and save
 5. Click on the "Dashboard Button" or resize the window to render changes